PeterJochem/Chrono_ML/RL/README.md

 # gym-cassie
 The Cassie robot.
 Has details about modifying the environment.
-Describe the reward function, and any timeouts etc.
+Describe the reward function, and any timeouts etc. <br />

+![Cassie Robot Following a Random Policy](images/random_actions2.gif)

 # gym-hopping_robot
 The hopping robot.
 Has details about modifying the environment.
 Describe the reward function, and any timeouts etc.

-![Cassie Robot Following a Random Policy](images/random_actions2.gif)

 # Instructions for Using My Environment
 ```git clone <nameOfRepo>``` <br />